maheshbabu22neeli/svc-belong-customer/README.md

 ##### Initial Customer Details
 ```
 Assume that the application is already inprogress and it holds a list of customers in DB.
-To achieve this, the application will load a list of customers with their phone numbers from local /src/java/resources/customerData/customers.json
+To achieve this, the application will load a list of customers with their phone numbers from local /src/java/resources/customerData/customers.json to the given repository.

 ```